Prismik/prismik.github.io/content/projects/swifttracer/index.md

 SwiftTracer is a Swift implementation of a physically based rendering engine inspired by PBRT, Mitsuba and many other contributors.
 It was built to support my research efforts as part of my master's degree.

 <!--more-->
 But what does "physically based" even mean?
 For one, we are interested in simulating the behaviour of light such that it respects the laws of physics.
-Kajiya first introduced the [rendering equation]((https://doi.org/10.1145/15886.15902)) which allows us to do just that by implementing techniques such as Monte-Carlo integration.
-By accumulating several light paths generated randomly, we obtain an approximation of the light propagation within a scene.
+Kajiya first introduced the [rendering equation]((https://doi.org/10.1145/15886.15902)) which allows us to do just that with the help of techniques such as Monte-Carlo integration.
+By accumulating several light paths randomly generated, we obtain an approximation of the light propagation within a scene.
 This approach can be used to represent complex light effects such as caustics and subsurface scattering.

 ## Mathematical operations